hannibunny/nlpbook/NLP/_build/html/_sources/05representations/05lsi.md

 As sketched in the matrix above, the new dimensions in the 2-dimensional space, do not belong to single words, but to topics and each topic is represented by a list of words, which frequently appear in the documents, which belong to this topic.
 More accurate: The new dimensions (topics) in the $k$-dimensional space are linear combinations of the old dimensions (words) in the $n$-dimensional space.

-Note that this implies a different understanding of *semantically related words*, than the concept implied by {ref}`dsm-label`.
+Note that this implies a different understanding of *semantically related words*, than the concept implied by Distributional Semantic Models (DSM).
 In DSMs two words are semantically related, if they frequently appear in the same context, where context is given by the surrounding words.
 In LSI two words are "semantically related", if they frequently appear in the same documents.

 Latent Semantic Indexing (LSI) applies **Singular Value Decomposition (SVD)** for calculating the low-dimensional topic space {cite}`Manning2000`.
 SVD calculates a factorisation of the term-by-document matrix $\mathbf{A}$: